Radio Free Europe/Radio Liberty: Funding

 RFE/RL received funds from the CIA until 1972.
 The CIA's relationship with the radio stations began to break down in 1967, when Ramparts magazine published an exposé claiming that the CIA was channeling funds to civilian organizations.
 Further investigation into the CIA's funding activities revealed its connection to both RFE and RL, sparking significant media outrage.

 In 1971, the radio stations came under public spotlight once more when U.S. Senator Clifford Case introduced Senate Bill 18, which would have removed funding for RFE and RL from the CIA's budget, appropriated $30 million to pay for fiscal year 1972 activities, and required the State Department to temporarily oversee the radio stations.
-This was only a temporary solution, however, as the State Department was reluctant to take on such a significant long-term responsibility.

 In May 1972, President Richard Nixon appointed a special commission to deliberate RFE/RL's future.
 The commission proposed that funding come directly from the United States Congress and that a new organization, the Board for International Broadcasting (BIB) would simultaneously link the stations and the federal government, and serve as an editorial buffer between them.

-Although both radio stations initially received most of their funding from the CIA, RFE maintained a strong sense of autonomy.
-Under Cord Meyer, the CIA officer in charge of overseeing broadcast services from 1954 to 1971, the CIA took a position of minimal government interference in radio affairs and programming.
+According to Arch Puddington, a former bureau manager for RFE/RL, though both radio stations initially received most of their funding from the CIA, RFE maintained a strong sense of autonomy; Puddington says that under Cord Meyer, the CIA officer in charge of overseeing broadcast services from 1954 to 1971, the CIA took a position of minimal government interference in radio affairs and programming.

-The CIA stopped funding Radio Free Europe and Radio Liberty in 1972.
 In 1974, they came under the control of an organization called the Board for International Broadcasting (BIB).
 The BIB was designed to receive appropriations from Congress, give them to radio managements, and oversee the appropriation of funds.
-In 1976, the two radio stations merged to form Radio Free Europe/Radio Liberty (RFE/RL) and added the three Baltic language services to their repertoire.
+On 1 October 1976, the two radio stations merged to form Radio Free Europe/Radio Liberty (RFE/RL) and added the three Baltic language services to their repertoire.